 The Incorrect Change

-To thwart falling victim, make it a habit to meticulously count your change each time.
+To thwart falling victim, make it a habit to count your change each time meticulously.

 The Switcheroo

 A global occurrence, particularly with items like shirts, carpets, rugs, and antiques, the switcheroo scam plays out when you spot a designer item at an unbelievably low price.
-After negotiations, the seller agrees to sell it to you, but during the transaction distraction, they substitute it with a knockoff.
+After negotiations, the seller agrees to sell it to you, but they substitute it with a knockoff during the transaction distraction.

-To outsmart this scam, bear in mind that genuine designer goods won’t come at exceptionally low prices.
+To outsmart this scam, remember that genuine designer goods don’t come at meager prices.
 Always stay vigilant to ensure the seller hands you the exact item you intended to purchase.

 The ATM Scam